RobertoMiao/OTS/README.md

-# Object-to-Scene: Learning to Transfer Object Knowledge to Indoor Scene Representation
+# Object-to-Scene: Learning to Transfer Object Knowledge to Indoor Scene Recognition

 This document provides a brief description for Object-to-Scene (OTS) codes.